Network Gathering 2025

 Who Joined the Gathering?

-At our Gathering in November 2025, we asked people which "hats" they were coming in with and which communities they felt part of.
-Explore here a breakdown of who attended and what these insights indicate about the composition of the CKM network so far.
+We asked people which "hats" they were coming in with and which communities they felt part of.
+Explore a breakdown of who attended and what these insights indicate about the composition of the CKM network so far.

 2025 Recordings

-Relive the welcome and introductions, network updates, our Community-Led Research Spotlights, and the presentation of findings from the “Doing Mental Health and Wellbeing Research with Rural Communities” Co-Priority Survey.
-Check back soon to watch the videos in full!
+Relive the presentation from the Co-Priority working group, sharing findings and learnings from the “Doing Mental Health and Wellbeing Research with Rural Communities” Co-Priority Survey conducted between June and July 2024.
+Check back soon to watch the video in full.

 Discussion Tables